UMCarpentries/intro-curriculum-r/_extras/discuss.md

 ### General
 * [Stack Overflow](https://stackoverflow.com/): Users post questions or errors and other users respond.
 * Cheat Sheets!!
 You can find many different cheat sheets for entire languages or specific libraries or even functions online.
 Just search for "<something> cheat sheet" to see what is available.
 We have listed a few below.
 * Study other people's code.
-Increasingly, people publish their code (e.g., in a Github repository) to facilitate reproducible research.
-You can take someone else' code as a starting point and adapt it to your own needs.
+Increasingly, people publish their code (e.g., in a GitHub repository) to facilitate reproducible research.
+You can take someone else's code as a starting point and adapt it to your own needs.

 ### Bash/Shell
 * [Bash Scripting Cheat Sheet](https://devhints.io/bash)